sinahmr/prof-publications/README.md

   - If multiple results are found, redirects you to the Google Scholar Profiles search page, so that you can choose your desired profile;
   - If no result is found in Google Scholar Profiles, you will be redirected to Google search, so maybe you can find about the professor's publications somewhere else (maybe in his/her home page).

-Two example `.txt` files are added in the [lists](./lists) folder.
+A few example `.txt` files are added in the [lists](./lists) folder.
 Note that names that appear multiple times in the `.txt` files will be shown only once in the list of professors.

 ## Update Feb.
 12, 2020
 Added some unimportant features: